ktemkin/weechat-discord/README.md

 If the script fails, you can get the tokens manually.

+With the discord app open in your browser:
-Open Devtools (ctrl+shift+i or cmd+opt+i) and navigate to Application tab > Local Storage on left > discordapp.com > "token".
+1) Open Devtools (ctrl+shift+i or cmd+opt+i)
-Discord deletes the token once the page has loaded, so you will need to refresh the page and to grab it quickly (disabling your network connection may allow you to grab it more easily).
+2) Navigate to the Network tab
+3) View only WebSockets by clicking "WS" in the inspector bar
+4) Reload the page and select the "gateway.discord.gg" connection
+5) Navigate to the "Response" tab of the request
+6) The first or second message should begin with `{"op":2,"d":{"token":"<your token here>"...`

 Once you have your token you can save your token **insecurely** with